barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 Alchemist][].

 There are 36 of these backgrounds.
-Many of them reference people, places, or things which don't get further explained.  [glo:troika] is great for *implying* a setting without expecting you to learn a bunch of detailed lore for *the* setting.
+Many of them reference people, places, or things which don't get further explained.
+Troika is great for *implying* a setting without expecting you to learn a bunch of detailed lore for *the* setting.